Alternative Learning System (Philippines): In comparison with formal education

 The ALS evolved from the non-formal education that has been conducted by the government of the Philippines.
 Previously, non-formal education was mostly concentrated in instructions in livelihood skills training with basic reading and writing incorporated in the module.
 Under the current system, skills training and livelihood training have been excluded and established as a separate education system.
-Skills training had become a stand-alone program with Technical Education and Skills Development Authority (Philippines) taking charge of the program.
+Skills training had become a stand-alone program with Technical Education and Skills Development Authority taking charge of the program.

 The ALS is a way for the informal and busy students to achieve elementary and high school education without need of going to attend classroom instructions on a daily basis just like the formal education system.
 Secondary education has now become a prerequisite in vocational technology and college education in the Philippines.
 Livelihood trainings, however, do not need formal education in the Philippines.

-ALS non-formal education takes place outside of the classroom, is community-based, and is typically delivered at community learning centers, barangay multi-purpose halls, libraries, or students' homes under the supervision of ALS learning facilitators like mobile teachers, district ALS Coordinators, and instructional managers according to a schedule and location that both the students and facilitators have agreed upon.
+ALS non-formal education takes place outside of the classroom, is community-based, and is typically delivered at community learning centers, barangay multi-purpose halls, libraries, or students' homes under the supervision of ALS learning facilitators like mobile teachers, district ALS coordinators, and instructional managers according to a schedule and location that both the students and facilitators have agreed upon.